tgfradel/-fizzbuzz-personlist/personlist/README.md

-# Personlist

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.2.

 ## Development server
+Step1: Run `yarn`
+Step2: Run `yarn start-server` to start the mockBackend

-Run `ng serve` for a dev server.
+Step3: Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding